viljardh/timer/README.md

-# timer
+# Timer

-Shooting timer for practice purposes
+Going to be a simple dry fire timer for home practice.